leonseng/nginx-acm-aws/terraform/README.md

 - two API gateway nodes
 - one devportal node

-> To secure the deployment, access to the EC2 instances are locked down to the public IP of the machine that executes the `terraform apply` command.
+> 🛡️ To secure the deployment, AWS Security Groups are applied to all EC2 instances created by this Terraform project to the public IP of the machine that executes the `terraform apply` command.

 ## Prerequisites